josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 ### Did it solve my issues?

-Since I started this post off by talking about the RSI issues that led me to try the Glove80 in the first place, I should probably address the question of how much the Glove80 has helped with those issues.
+Since I started this post off by talking about the RSI issues that led me to try the Glove80 in the first place, I should probably address the question of how much it's helped with those issues.

-I'd love to say the Glove80 has been exactly what I needed, but while I think it _has_ help, it's also not that simple.
+I'd love to say the keyboard solved all my problems, but while I think it _has_ helped, it's also not that simple.
 Truthfully: while my condition now is much better than it was when I was shopping, I'm not exactly sure what to attribute to the hardware, and what to attribute to other life changes.

 <CalloutPlusQuote>